On Jan 31, 2007, the President of the United States gave his speech on the

 driven primarily by the U.S. interest to control Iraqi oil resources and

-if it it is true or not, perception is reality).
+(regardless if it is true or not, perception is reality).
 Both trust and goodwill are

 critical elements of productive diplomatic and business relationships.